SeanixReal/Eco-Matic/README.md

 - **Data Persistence**: Automatically load and save the inventory from/to a CSV file
 - **Event Logging**: Automatically log all purchases, recycling activities, and admin actions with a UTC timestamp (Using DateTime from System)
 - **Input Validation**: Guide users to re-enter data if their input is invalid (negative prices, out-of-range stock levels)
+- **Inventory CSV Location**: `eco-matic/data/inventory.csv` serves as the source of truth and is mirrored into `eco-matic/bin/Debug/net9.0/data` during builds
+- **Event Log Location**: Customer/admin actions append to `eco-matic/data/eventLog.csv`, making it easy to archive or reset between demos

 ## VII.
 Features Implemented